 Use of Estimates-The preparation of these interim financial statements in conformity with GAAP requires that certain amounts be recorded based on estimates and assumptions made by management.
 Actual results could differ from these estimates and assumptions.
 Our accounting policies, which consist of significant estimates and assumptions, include, among other things, the estimation of the collectability of accounts receivable, estimation of future cancellations of bookings processed through the Sabre global distribution system ("GDS"), revenue recognition for software arrangements, determination of the fair value of assets and liabilities acquired in a business combination, determination of the fair value of derivatives, the evaluation of the recoverability of the carrying value of intangible assets and goodwill, assumptions utilized in the determination of pension and other postretirement benefit liabilities, the evaluation of the recoverability of customer implementation costs, assumptions utilized to evaluate the recoverability of deferred customer advance and discounts, and estimation of uncertainties surrounding the calculation of our tax assets and liabilities.
-Our use of estimates and the related accounting policies are discussed in the consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 17, 2017.
+Our use of estimates and the related accounting policies are discussed in the consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 16, 2018, as updated by our Current Report on Form 8-K/A filed with the SEC on May 3, 2018.
+Additionally, see Note 2.
+Revenue from Contracts with Customers for additional information on the use of significant estimates and assumptions in recognizing revenue.

-Stockholders' Equity-During the three months ended March 31, 2017, we issued 2,485,478 shares of our common stock as a result of the exercise and settlement of employee equity-based awards.
-In addition, we received \$12 million in proceeds from the exercise of employee stock-option awards and paid \$10 million of income tax withholdings associated with the settlement of employee restricted-stock awards.
-We paid a quarterly cash dividend on our common stock of \$0.14 per share, totaling \$39 million, and \$0.13 per share, totaling \$36 million, during the three months ended March 31, 2017 and 2016, respectively.
+Stockholders' Equity-During the six months ended June 30, 2018, we issued 2,258,615 shares of our common stock as a result of the exercise and settlement of employee equity-based awards.
+In addition, we had \$2 million in net receipts from the exercise of employee stock-option awards, which includes a \$9 million payment of income tax withholdings associated with the settlement of employee restricted-stock awards.
+We paid quarterly cash dividends on our common stock of \$0.14 per share, totaling \$77 million and \$78 million, during the six months ended June 30, 2018 and 2017, respectively.